cam-parra/cam-parra.github.io/_posts/2019-04-16-hello-world.md

 # Hello World

-After seeing much turmoil and beurocracy in many open source communities it was decided that the shrike would come to the rescue.
+After seeing much turmoil and bureaucracy in many open source communities it was decided that the shrike would come to the rescue.